RCA Heritage Fund

 Such monies are derived from voluntary contributions from members of the Regimental Family and Friends of the Regiment.

 As a Canadian Armed Forces NPP entity, the RCA Heritage Fund is categorized by the Canada Revenue Agency as a “qualified donee”.
 As such, contributions or donations to the Fund attract Official Income Tax Receipts issued by RHQ RCA on behalf of the Canadian Forces Morale & Welfare Services (CFMWS) Non-public Funds Accounting Office in Shilo, MB.
+Consolidated tax receipts will be sent to donors in the December/January period as many contributors provide support multiple times throughout the year.

 The RCA Heritage Fund is operated as an account of the Canadian Forces Central Fund (CFCF) – also an NPP entity.
 RCA Heritage Fund monies on account with the CFCF attract investment (largely interest) income which is spent on current programmes or re-invested in proportion as may, from time to time, be decided.
 (At present, fifty percent of income is re-invested.)